awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-gradle.rst

 Using the SDK with Gradle
 #########################

-To use the |sdk-java| in your Gradle_ project, use Spring's `dependency management plugin
-<https://github.com/spring-gradle-plugins/dependency-management-plugin>`_ for Gradle.
-You can use this
-plugin to import the SDK's Maven Bill of Materials (BOM) to manage SDK dependencies for your project.
+To use the |sdk-java| in your Gradle_ project, import the SDK's Maven Bill of Materials (BOM) into the build file to manage SDK dependencies for your project.

 .. topic:: To configure the SDK for Gradle 5.0 or later